Disrupted Breathing Sleep Disorder

 Pediatric sleep apnea – also known as obstructive sleep apnea – is a sleep disorder caused by disrupted breathing.
 In some children, their breathing during sleep can become completely blocked, causing repeated pauses in breathing throughout the night.
 The lack of restful sleep can cause irritability and behavioral issues at home and school.

-Our pediatric sleep disorder experts at Penn State Children’s Hospital are here to help.
+Our pediatric sleep disorder experts at Penn State Health Children’s Hospital are here to help.
 Early intervention can help avoid growth and cognitive development issues by getting your child the restorative rest they need.

 Symptoms, Diagnosis and Outlook

 Symptoms of pediatric sleep apnea can include:

 Sleep apnea symptoms can have an impact on your child’s day-to-day activities.
 Your child may have difficulty concentrating in school, demonstrate behavioral problems or even exhibit hyperactivity during daytime hours.
 In infants and young children, sleep apnea can cause poor weight gain and failure to thrive.

 If you suspect your child has sleep apnea, our experts will review your child’s medical history, perform a physical exam and order diagnostic tests to determine what is causing your child’s sleep issues.
 Diagnostic tests for pediatric sleep apnea can include: